richardvenneman/appsignal-docs/source/support/operating-systems.html.md

 # Dependencies for the AppSignal Ruby gem
 apk add --update alpine-sdk coreutils

+# Dependencies for the AppSignal for Elixir package version 1.7.0 and newer
+apk add --update alpine-sdk coreutils
-# Dependencies for the AppSignal Elixir package
+# Dependencies for the AppSignal for Elixir package version 1.6.3 and older
 apk add --update alpine-sdk coreutils curl
 ```